Moringa

 Primary Functions:

-Asthma, diabetes, obesity, symptoms of menopause
+Asthma, diabetes, obesity, concerns of life stage

 Also Known As: